lorenzoromagnoli/lorenzoromagnoli.me/site/content/portfolio/DigitalLathe.md

 height: 2
 category: product service
 video: http://www.youtube.com/embed/ikYDcDEey-E
+inShort: "Curated by Bruce Sterling, Massimo Banzi and Jasmina Teshanovich, ['Casa Jasmina'](http://casajasmina.arduino.cc) is an ongoing pilot project in the business space of domestic electronic networking, or, “the Internet of Things in the Home.”
+The goal was to integrate traditional Italian skills in furniture and interior design with emergent skills in Italian open-source electronics."

 ---
 Digital Lathe is a project that wants to highlight the potentiality offered by digital fabrication tools.
 It aims at giving the possibility to end user to design and produce a personalized object.